AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 .. code-block:: ada

    type Device_Register is range 0 ..
-2**8 - 1
-     with Object_Size => 8;
+2**8 - 1 with Object_Size => 8;

-   My_Device : Device_Register
+   My_Device : Device_Register with
-     with Address => To_Address (...);
+     Address => To_Address (...);

-The choice between the two approaches comes down to personal preference.
+The choice between the two approaches comes down to personal preference, at least if only a small number of stand-alone objects of the type are going to be declared.
 With either approach, if the implementation cannot support 8-bit stand-alone objects, we find out that there is a problem at compile-time.
 That's always cheaper than debugging.

 You might conclude that setting the :ada:`Size` for a type serves no purpose.